kirandhasade/Black_Friday_Analysis/README.md

 ### Phase 1: Data Collection
 #### Dataset information:
-- The dataset used in this analysis contains information of transactions in a store on Black Friday, including customers' demographical features (age, gender, marital status, city type, stay in the current city), product details (productid and product category) and transaction details also total purchase amount from last month.
+- The dataset used in this analysis contains information of transactions in a store on Black Friday includes:
+      - Customers' Demographical:
+            - age, gender, marital status, city type, stay in the current city
+      - Product details
+            - productid and product category
+      - Transaction details and
+      - Total purchase amount from last month.
 - The dataset comes from a competition hosted by Analytics Vidhya.
 - The dataset has 783667 rows and 12 columns.